<<Download>> Download Microsoft Word Course Outline Icon Word Version Download PDF Course Outline Icon PDF Version

 • The agentic loop: plan, act, observe, iterate

-• The agent landscape compared: Claude Code, Copilot agent mode, Codex, Cursor CLI, Windsurf Cascade, and Gemini CLI
+• The agent landscape compared - Claude Code, Copilot agent mode, Codex, Cursor CLI, Windsurf Cascade, Gemini CLI - and how to choose

 • Plan mode and the supervision spectrum: permission prompts to auto mode